avahowell/gredux/README.md

 })

-// Register a hook for given action that will be invoked everytime that action is dispatched store.AddHook(func(state State) {
+// Register a hook for given action that will be invoked everytime that action is dispatched
+// This hook must not dispatch another action otherwise deadlock will happen! store.AddHook(func(state State) {
 	fmt.Println(state.(counterState).count) // prints the count after every state update }, []string{"increment"})